NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 A: Azure DevOps Services currently doesn't support LFS over SSH.
 Use HTTPS to connect to repos with Git LFS tracked files.
 {{< /blockquote >}}

-OK, after getting ourselves familiarized with all the limits, if you deem this solution a worthy one for managing UE4 projects along with the engine source in the same repository, in the rest of this blog post I'm going to share my experiences and a script to keep the engine updated with ease using a Git + LFS setup.

 __4__.
 Last but not least, there is an issue with the Microsoft implementation of LFS, which rejects large LFS objects and spits out a bunch of HTTP <code>413</code> and <code>503</code> errors at the end of your <code>git push</code>.
 It happened to me when I was pushing <code>40GB</code> of UE4 binary dependencies.
 The weird thing was I tried twice and both times it took a few good hours till the end of the push operation and based on measuring the bandwidth usage, the LFS upload size appeared to be more than the actual upload size.
 According to some answers on [this GitHub issue](https://github.com/MicrosoftDocs/azure-devops-docs/issues/4179) and [this Microsoft developer community question](https://developercommunity.visualstudio.com/t/git-lfs-push-got-413-error/867488), it seems the solution is running the following command inside the root of your local repository, before any git pull/push operations:

 {{< highlight sh >}}